Women’s justice advocate Stephanie Horten has been appointed director of Criminal Justice Collaborative for Family & Children’s Services.

 “This work is centered around public safety, and we want to ensure communities are safe,” said Jonathan Brooks, deputy chief of the Tulsa Police Department.
 “Jails are one way to do that, but we want to ensure that the right people are being sent there.”

-“Our criminal justice and corrections systems have a new opportunity to build on initiatives that are smart on crime: diverting individuals with mental illness and addiction to treatment, saving taxpayers millions of dollars while keeping our communities safe,” said Gail Lapidus, chief executive officer of Family and Children’s Services.
+“Our criminal justice and corrections systems have a new opportunity to build on initiatives that are smart on crime: diverting individuals with mental illness and addiction to treatment, saving taxpayers millions of dollars while keeping our communities safe,” said Gail Lapidus, chief executive officer of Family & Children’s Services.